RunestoneInteractive/httlads/_sources/WorldFacts/Web_Scraping.rst

 * ``<td style="width: 90%;" >Inflation rate (consumer prices)</td><td align="right" valign="middle">``
 * ``<a href="../fields/2092.html#119" title="Field info displayed for all countries in alpha order."><img src="../graphics/field_listing_on.gif" border="0" style="padding:0px;" > </a>``

-the ``<td>`` is a tag that defines a cell in a table.
-The page you see in the figure is composed of many small tables, each table has one row and two columns.
+The ``<td>`` is a tag that defines a cell in a table.
+The page you see in the figure is composed of many small tables; each table has one row and two columns.
-The first column contains the feature we are interested in and the second contains the icon.
+The first column contains the feature we are interested in, and the second contains the icon.
 This would not be considered as good page design by many web developers today, but you have to learn to work with what you've got.
 The icon is embedded in an ``<a>`` tag.
 This is the tag that is used to link one web page to another.
 You click on things defined by ``<a>`` tags all the time.
 The part ``href="../fields/2092.html#119`` is a hyper-ref, that contains the URL of where the link should take you.
-For example, `This Link <https://runestone.academy>`_ takes you to the Runestone homepage and looks like this in html ``<a href="https://runestone.academy">This Link</a>``.
+For example, `This Link <https://runestone.academy>`_ takes you to the Runestone homepage and looks like this in HTML ``<a href="https://runestone.academy">This Link</a>``.

 The indentation in the code shows the hierarchical structure of an HTML document.
-Some very important things to note is that, blocks that are indented to the same level are sibling, and blocks that are nested inside other blcks have a parent-child relationship.
+Some very important things to note is that, blocks that are indented to the same level are siblings, and blocks that are nested inside other blocks have a parent-child relationship.
 We can take a look at examples of these relationships in the following diagram.

 .. figure:: Figures/htmltree.png

-Now, we need to look closely at the html page as a whole and see if we can find a pattern that can help us find the two items that we are interested in.
+Now, we need to look closely at the HTML page as a whole and see if we can find a pattern that can help us find the two items that we are interested in.

-In the 2017 country data, we see that the each table we want is contained in a ``span``, and the span has the attribute ``class="category"``.
+In the 2017 country data, we see that each table we want is contained in a ``span``, and the span has the attribute ``class="category"``.
 Keep in mind that this is not always the pattern for every webpage.
-For future web scrapping, pay attention to the particular pattern of a webpage and scrape accordingly.
+For future web scraping, pay attention to the particular pattern of a webpage and scrape accordingly.

-Now that we know the pattern of the 2017 country data, the big question is how we go about finding and working with each instance of what we are looking for in our web page.
-We could just treat each page like a big long string and use Python's string searching facilities.
+Now that we know the pattern of the 2017 country data, the big question is how we go about finding and working with each instance of what we are looking for on our web page.
+We could treat each page as a big long string and use Python's string searching facilities.
 But, that would be *painful* for sure.
 Instead, we will turn to another of Python's packages that will make the job fun and very manageable.
 That package is called